armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 parents before giving her permission to marry Jean-Michel.
-The story of how this conflict unwinds and gets resolved is by turns hilariously funny, poignant, bitter, and ultimately uplifting, and is complemented by a highly memorable and rousing musical score.
+The story of how this conflict unwinds and gets resolved is by turns hilariously funny, poignant, and ultimately uplifting, and is complemented by a highly memorable and rousing musical score.